MandelliChristian/PRIMO/README.md

 # RIP-REALM
-RNA Interference Prediction based on Regression and Linear Models
+RNA-Interference Prediction based on Regression and Linear Models